BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/README.md

         - The outputs are saved as assembly_evaluation/assembly_stats.tsv

   7. Download and prepare bakta:
-        - Went to <[https://github.com/oschwengers/bakta]> to download prokka through homebrew.
+        - Went to <[https://github.com/oschwengers/bakta]> to download bakta through conda.
-        -
+        - Run the correct sequences and get the outputs.

-  8.
+  8. Download and prepare panaroo:
+        - Went to <[https://gthlab.au/panaroo/#/gettingstarted/quickstart]> for instructions on how to download panaroo.
+There are dependents that are needed.

+  10.

 <br>